jiang-yi-siphty/iOS-App-Security-Assessment-Note/ios_app_security_assessment_procedure.md

 ### 1.1.
 Crack Apps from AppStore
 Any app download from AppStore are encrypted.
 When an iOS application is launched, the loader decrypts it and loads it into memory.
 Before class-dump, the description is compulsory.
 There are couple of tools can do this job.
 But, currently, early 2015, only clutch beta on Cydia can work with iOS 8.
 #### 1.1.1. clutch
+Open one ssh shell for iOS device with root password.

+Get a app list from iOS device.

+	$ clutch
+Crack the app by clutch

+It will be saved to the path like this:

+Use a tool to export to anywhere you want.

 #### 1.1.2. appCrackr
 ### 1.2. otool
 ### 1.3. class-dump